 Applications should be made in writing (we do not have an application form).
 We can accept email applications.
 Make your application as detailed as possible.
 Your application should include at least the following:

-Our Trustees meet quarterly to consider applications: in January (deadline 5 December), April (deadline 15 March), July (deadline 15 June) and October (deadline 15 September).
-Dates of meetings may be subject to change.
+Our Trustees meet quarterly to consider applications: in January (deadline 5 December), May (deadline 15 March), July (deadline 15 June) and October (deadline 15 September).
+Please note: the dates of our meetings may be subject to change.

 Our Foundation receives a large number of applications.
 If we have given a grant to, or considered an application from your organisation, we are unable to consider any further applications until a period of 18 months has elapsed.

 In general we will not fund staff salaries or ongoing running costs for an organisation.
 Staffing costs for specific, time-limited projects may be considered at the Trustees’ discretion.
 Research projects which involve salary costs may also be considered.

 The Trustees reserve the right to seek independent, specialist advice on particular applications where appropriate.

 In making a decision about whether to support an application, our Trustees will take the following factors into account: